mekatronik-achmadi/vandi_stm32/guides/FLASHING.md

 #### Connect

-**Warning**: As STM32 chip will be put under reset, check all other connected device which will behave uncontrolably.
+**Warning**: As STM32 chip will be put under reset, check all other connected device which potentially behave uncontrolably.
 Devices like electric motors or it's drivers should turn it off first before put STM32 under reset.

 Open _STM32 ST-Link Utility_, then _Target_ -> _Settings_,

 From there, make sure:
-- _Port_ is set to _SWD
+- _Port_ is set to _SWD_
 - _Mode_ is set to _Connect Under Reset_
 - _Reset Mode_ is set to _Hardware Reset_